 * UC-MSCs = umbilical cord derived mesenchymal stem cells, CB-MNCs = cord blood derived mononuclear cells, UCB = umbilical cord blood, AEs = Adverse Events, SAEs = Serious Adverse Events, ASD = autism spectrum disorder, CARS = Childhood Autism Rating Scale, ATEC = Autism Treatment Evaluation Checklist, MDC = monocyte-derived chemokine, TARC = thymus and activation regulated chemokine, VABS = Vineland Adaptive Behavior and Socialization Subscales, EGT = an objective eye gaze tracking measurement, CARS = Childhood Autism Rating Scale, CGI = Clinical Global Impression, ABC = Aberrant Behavior Checklist.

-Proven Benefits of Stem Cell Therapy in ASD
+Early Trials of Stem Cells in ASD

 - Reduction of inflammatory markers in blood (Riordan et al)